 person, but it’s what we’re called to do as Christians.
 We are His

-mouthpiece, so if we don’t know what the Spirit wants to tell those around
+mouthpiece, so if we want to know what the Spirit is saying, we must devote ourselves to

-When we talk to people, what we are telling them should be from the Spirit of
+When we talk to people, what we tell them should come from the Spirit, and it

-evangelism program is designed to get somebody to say the sinner’s prayer to
+evangelism program is designed to get people to say the sinner’s prayer,

-foster a verbal acknowledgement of his need for God.
-More often than not, when
+fostering a verbal acknowledgement of his need for God, yet usually after talking

-they are finished talking to the evangelist, his life is not changed and the
+with the evangelist, people's lives have not changed and the

-moment forgotten.
+moment is forgotten.
 In contrast, what people will take home is a word from the

 Spirit of God.
 That is something they will never forget.
 Paul, the man of